 11be editor please add the following paragraph in P.L.
 618.43 (35.7.3 Rules for EHT sounding protocol sequences).

-In an EHT TB sounding sequence, a beamformer shall address that is affiliated with a non-AP MLD onlyT
+In an EHT TB sounding sequence, a beamformer shall address a beamformee that is affiliated with a non-AP MLD operating in EMLSR or EMLMR mode only in the first BFRP Trigger frame.

 In addition, modify the paragraph below in P.L.
 618.36